By Neya Abdi on May 10, 2017 1:20:24 PM

 Are you terrible at public speaking?
 Good news: You don’t have to be.

 Public speaking is a skill.
 Contrary to popular belief, a bad public speaker can improve.
 While it may take some practice in front of a bathroom mirror, anyone can learn how to give a great presentation that captivates their audience.
+If you have a presentation coming up, check out these other 21 helpful tips for remarkable presentations.

 1. Know What You Want To Say